 Caricom concerned about Venezuela's plan to establish territory in disputed region of Guyana

-GEORGETOWN, Guyana (CMC) — The Caribbean Community (Caricom) on Tuesday said it was “deeply disappointed and concerned” by Venezuela's announcement of a plan to establish a new territory in the area over which it is embroiled in a dispute with Guyana.
+GEORGETOWN, Guyana (CMC) — The Caribbean Community (Caricom) said yesterday it was “deeply disappointed and concerned” by Venezuela's announcement of a plan to establish a new territory in the area over which it is embroiled in a dispute with Guyana.

-In a statement issued as Caricom leaders met virtually for their 13th Special Emergency Meeting, the regional grouping said it “firmly repudiates any acts of aggression by Venezuela against Guyana” and reiterated, “in the strongest possible terms, its firm and unswerving support for the maintenance and preservation of the sovereignty and territorial integrity of Guyana”.
+In a statement issued as Cariocm leaders, meeting virtually for their 13th Special Emergency Meeting of the Conference of Heads of Government of the Caribbean Community, the regional grouping said it “firmly repudiates any acts of aggression by Venezuela against Guyana” and reiterated “in the strongest possible terms, its firm and unswerving support for the maintenance and preservation of the sovereignty and territorial integrity of Guyana”.

-“I approve the creation of the territory of the Venezuelan Atlantic front, approved, run and be fulfilled, for Venezuela, for the Essequibo, for the national union,” he said during a meeting held in the Miraflores Palace with the Council of State and the Defense Council.
+“I approve the creation of the territory of the Venezuelan Atlantic front, approved, run and be fulfilled for Venezuela, for the Essequibo, for the national union,” he said during a meeting held in Miraflores Palace with the Council of State and the Defence Council.

 “That territory belongs to the Venezuelan men and women and we are going to reconquer it,” he said in another tweet.

-The Guyana government subsequently rejected the decree, and the statement issued by regional leaders on Tuesday gave full support to the Caricom member state.
+The Guyana Government subsequently rejected the decree, and the statement issued by regional leaders yesterday gave full support to the Caricom member state.

 “The Caribbean Community is in full support of the judicial process underway at the International Court of Justice (ICJ) which is intended to bring a peaceful and definitive end to the long-standing controversy between the two countries.”

-Last month, the ICJ ruled that it had jurisdiction to hear the long-running dispute and the merits of Guyana's argument that an 1899 arbitration that established the border between the two countries is valid.
+Last month the ICJ ruled that it had jurisdiction to hear the long-running dispute surrounding the 1899 arbitration which established the border between the two countries.

 However, Venezuela rejected that decision, saying that the court is incapable of reaching a practical and satisfactory settlement.
 It is adamant that the Essequibo, a territory of 159,542 kilometres with oil, gas, mining and forestry resources, belongs to Caracas.